RociFi/DS-challenge/README.md

 Provided with this repo is also a `main.py` file with a minimal FastAPI implementation.
 You must implement the methods outlined in this module to build your API.

-To test you code, you can run `uvicorn main:app --reload` inside your directory.
+To test your API, you can run `uvicorn main:app --reload` inside your directory.
 This should start the local server and you should be able to see the automatically generated API docs at `http://127.0.0.1:8000/docs`.
 Navigating here is a useful way to test your code.

 If you wish to learn more about how to use `FastAPI`:
 - [Official FastAPI Docs](https://fastapi.tiangolo.com/)